 print("Menu item", X_test.iloc[i]['menu_items'], "is generating more waste than expected.
 Consider adjusting portion size or ingredients.")

 This code uses a linear regression model to analyze kitchen data and provide insights on how to reduce food waste.
-The model is trained using data that includes information about menu items, portion sizes, and ingredients.
-The model is then evaluated using the test data and its accuracy is printed out.
-Once the model is trained, it can be used to make predictions on new data and help identify which menu items are generating more waste than expected and suggest adjustments to reduce waste.
+We train the model using data that includes information about menu items, portion sizes, and ingredients.
+Then, we evaluate the model using the test data and print out its accuracy.
+Once trained, the model can make predictions on new data.
+This helps identify which menu items generate more waste than expected and suggests adjustments to reduce waste.

-As can be seen from these examples, AI can play a significant role in reducing food waste by using machine learning models to predict demand, match surplus food, analyze kitchen data and provide insights on how to reduce waste.
+These examples show that AI can significantly reduce food waste by using machine learning models to predict demand, match surplus food, analyze kitchen data, and provide insights on how to reduce waste.
 However, it’s important to consider the ethical and societal implications of using AI in this context and implement solutions responsibly and sustainably.

 The use of AI to reduce food waste raises important ethical and societal implications that need to be considered.
 One of the main concerns is that AI-based solutions may exacerbate existing inequalities and further marginalize certain groups.
 For example, AI-based solutions that rely on historical data may perpetuate biases and lead to unfair distribution of resources.